Import Cars Guide Overview

 The Three Suggested Tuning Paths to Upgrade your NA Import

 For each path we will list a few parts to get you started.
 By no means is this a complete list of parts to tune Import Cars; its just an idea to get you started.
-Feel free to email us, or call us and let us know the make, model, year, how many doors, and trim level of your Import and we will assist you in selecting the other optimal performance parts for your Import.
+Feel free to email us and let us know the make, model, year, how many doors, and trim level of your Import and we will assist you in selecting the other optimal performance parts for your Import.

 If you're confused about what naturally aspirated and a forced induction engine setups are you should read our Import Upgrading FAQ.
 The upgrading FAQ is a great place for beginners to start to learn about tuning their Import and a great refresher course for the experienced tuner.

 Path A-NA - Going to Forced Induction as Your Base

 This path will get you on par with stock turbo engines, but requires the biggest upfront money allocation.
 This path is recommended if money is not too much of an issue for you.
-The following is a list of steps to take to Turbo NA Import Cars:
+The following is a list of steps to take for your NA Import Car: